Daniel Bamidele: Career

-Bamidele's reporting of the 31 December 1983 Coup plot to Major General Muhammadu Buhari
+31 December 1983 Coup plot

 In October 1983 during an official trip to Kaduna to print his divisional brief for the Chief of Army Staff Conference, Daniel Bamidele heard of rumors about a planned coup against President Shagari.
 When he returned to Jos he promptly reported to his General Officer Commanding (GOC), Major General Muhammadu Buhari (who, unknown to Bamidele at that time was in the thick of the plot).
 A week later, Bamidele found himself on a plane to Lagos, detained by the Directorate of Military Intelligence at Tego Barracks and accused of plotting a coup against Shagari.
 Fake witnesses were paraded and a mock interrogation contrived, while reports were being made to the NSO (then under Umaru Shinkafi) to mislead the Shagari regime.
 Meanwhile, the real plot continued underground with the full involvement of the same Military Intelligence group that was interrogating him.
-Finally, on November 25, 1983, with no credible witness to nail him, and no legal basis to charge him for a one-man conspiracy, Bamidele was released.
-He returned to Jos, befuddled about what had actually transpired, until on January 1, 1984, his own GOC, Buhari, to whom he had reported the plot, emerged as the new Head of State!
+Finally, on 25 November 1983, with no credible witness to nail him, and no legal basis to charge him for a one-man conspiracy, Bamidele was released.
+He returned to Jos, befuddled about what had actually transpired, until on 1 January 1984, his own GOC, Buhari, to whom he had reported the plot, emerged as the new Head of State!

 In early 1984, Bamidele's name was listed for retirement.
 However, when the list got to Buhari for approval, he crossed Bamidele's name out - recognizing that the officer was caught in a complex vortex and web of intrigue.
 After being saved from retirement at the last minute he got deployed to Jaji as a Directing Staff.

-Arrest and execution for failing to report the alleged Vatsa coup conspiracy
+Arrest and execution

 Bamidele was implicated in the conspiracy because of a meeting at a guest house in Makurdi with Lt Col Michael Iyorshe and some other officers (Lt Col Musa Bitiyong, Lt Col Christian Oche, Wing Commander Ben Ekele, and Wing Commander Adamu Sakaba) where political criticisms of the Babangida Administration were made but no seditious nor operational coup details were discussed.